tsadarsh/switter/index.md

 ```
 **Note: Here `'{"url":"https://twitter.com/login"}'` is the JSON argument.**

-This gets us to the Twitter login page.
+This gets us to the Twitter log in page.
 Now how do we enter the username and password?

-### xpath to the rescue
+### XPath to the rescue
-There are a couple of methods we can use to find the elements present on a web-page. `/session/{session id}/elements` returns all the accesible elements with the property specified in the JSON argument.
+There are a couple of methods we can use to find the elements present on a web-page. `/session/{session id}/elements` returns all the accessible elements with the property specified in the JSON argument.
-Hover over username or password field in the remote browser or a new browser and `Ctrl+Shift+I` to open the **Inspector** tab.
-This allows developers(like you) to interact with the html.
+Hover over the username or password field in the remote browser or a new browser and `Ctrl+Shift+I` to open the **Inspector** tab.
+This allows developers(like you) to interact with the HTML.
 < image >
 Right click (make sure the username field is highlighted) and *Copy>Copy full XPath*.
 The copied xpath looks like this: